stuburger/yafl/packages/docs/docs/createFormContext.md

 ## Gotchas

-* Never call `createFormContext` in render - as with `React.createContext` always try to call `createFormContext` at the module level.
+* Never call `createFormContext` in render - as with `React.createContext` always call `createFormContext` at the module level.
 * `createFormContext` while similarly named to `React.createContext` does not accept an optional default value as an argument.
 * We've noticed that the `useField` hook can become awkward to use in conjunction with `createFormContext` because of the way the `useField` hook it is used within custom input components.
 The best way to get around this is to use a higher order function to spit out a version of your component with the concrete type baked in: